str0g/Autodesk-Fusion360-Linux/README.md

 On the top of the script set DEFAULT_GFX to match your system or go with recommended.

 ### Installation
-Execute and way ~10 minutes (AMD 5800H and 1Gbit conenction).
+Execute and wait around 10 minutes (AMD 5800H and 1Gbit conenction).
 ```
 chmod +x fusion_installer.sh
 ./fusion_installer.sh